1935 Labour Party leadership election

-The 1935 Labour Party leadership election took place on 26 November 1935 when Herbert Morrison and Arthur Greenwood challenged Clement Attlee, the incumbent party leader of only one month and one day.
-Attlee, previously Deputy Leader, had been appointed as an interim leader the previous month when George Lansbury resigned and the general election was looming.
+The 1935 Labour Party leadership election took place on 26 November 1935 when Herbert Morrison and Arthur Greenwood challenged incumbent interim party leader Clement Attlee.

+Background

+In early October 1935, at the annual party conference the NEC had tabled a resolution calling for sanctions against Italy who had just invaded Abyssinia.
+This was opposed by the party's leader George Lansbury but was nevertheless passed with the support of the trade unions.
+Feeling that a Christian pacifist could no longer lead the party following this defeat, Lansbury resigned as leader on 8 October.
+Realising the disunity of the opposition, Prime Minister Stanley Baldwin called a general election on 19 October to be held on 14 November.
+With no time to choose a new leader, Deputy Leader Clement Attlee (who had been acting leader since Lansbury resigned) was appointed as interim leader on 25 October to contest the election.

-With the Labour Party now having roughly three times as many MPs as in the 1931-5 Parliament, both Morrison and Greenwood stood in the annual election for leader, feeling that Attlee's appointment had only been intended as an interim measure.
+Following the election, with the Labour Party now having roughly three times as many MPs as in the 1931–5 Parliament, both Herbert Morrison and Arthur Greenwood stood in the annual election for leader, feeling that Attlee's appointment had only been intended as an interim measure.
 Morrison had not been an MP at the time of the October appointment, whilst Greenwood had declined to offer himself as a candidate then because he was strongly associated with trade union leaders such as Ernest Bevin, who were widely regarded as the reasons for forcing Lansbury to resign, a move that the vast majority of Labour MPs opposed.